odydoum/where_row/README.md

  FETCH FIRST 10 ROWS ONLY
 ```

-This is something that can be directly expressed in Rails/ One possible way is the following:
+This is something that can be directly expressed in Rails.
+One possible way is the following:

 ```ruby
     Sales.